 It was a hugely rewarding and satisfying hour that we spent with them but as the morning wore on more and more people began to arrive and we knew it would soon be too disturbed for any more close encounters..

-On rising from our comparatively sheltered position out of the wind we became very aware of just how cold it was and it was a relief to get moving and stimulate our circulation into something approaching normal.
+On rising from our comparatively sheltered position out of the wind we became very aware of just how cold it was and it was a relief to get moving and stimulate our circulation to return to something approaching normal.
 Regaining the East Bank we could see a distant huddle of birders looking at a lone wading bird near to the bank which almost certainly indicated that the dowitcher had returned and so it proved.

 Reminiscent in profile to a giant snipe but with a markedly less wary nature and grey all over it vigorously drove its long bill into the shallow waters of the lagoon,seeking its food in the soft mud below.